crewagreementworkshop/exploring_crew_agreements/index.md

 This series focuses on professional development specifically tailored to historians and broader scholars of maritime history.

 _The call for participants for Maritime History Workshop's session, academic year 2024-2025, is closed._ If you would like to be placed on the waitlist, please contact us at [infomarworkshops@gmail.com](mailto:infomarworkshops@gmail.com).
 We cannot promise, however, that people on our waitlist will be contacted for particiation.

 Maritime Workshops, in partnership with the [Maritime History Archive](https://mha.mun.ca/), meets through [Webex](https://www.webex.com/downloads.html).
 To ensure you have a functioning internet link through Webex, you can test your connection using the [Webex test meeting](https://www.webex.com/test-meeting.html).

 ### Fall 2024 Schedule

-**Meet & Greet (Concluded)**

-24 September, 2024 - Tuesday at 2pm Newfoundland Time (UTC -2:30)

-**Historical Truth and ‘Who We Are’: A Discussion of How Arguments are Made in [Maritime] History**

-8 October, 2024 - Tuesday at 2pm Newfoundland Time (UTC -2:30)

-In preparation, we ask that you listen to BBC journalist Jeremy Bowen’s [‘Frontlines of Journalism’, Episode 4: ‘Rules and Habits’](https://www.bbc.co.uk/sounds/play/m001jl28) (c.15 minutes).
+Concluded session information archived [here](https://maritimeworkshops.com/newhorizons/).

 **‘Publish Early, Publish Often’: What advice does a maritime journal editor have for emerging scholars?**